johnpolacek/styled-system-html/README.md

 }
 ```

-Apply your theme to the base elements as you build components.
+Apply your theme to the element components.

 ```
 // Header with 2 levels (8px) of padding,